claytongearhart/squid/docs/progressLog.md

 ### 2021-10-14 - 5 Hours
 Thought of ways to implement basic tree structure.
 At first I thought of using JSON to implement but using third party json libaries was a pain, I ran into issues with accessing child nodes recursivly.
 I then tried to use third party xml libaries, and I ran into the same problem.
 I ended up making my own xml like class.
 At first I was thinking of storing types in a vector with some sort of location table but I ended up making a `node` class that contains a vector of `std::variant`s of strings or nodes.
 I then overloaded the index operator.

+### 2021-10-21 - 2.5 Hours
+Got get child by index vector working.
+My idea of using a for loop and reference didn't work.
+Instead I had to use some new c++20 features like std::span.
+I thought that migrating from XML to JSON would be cleaner so I started work on that.